Fact Sheet No. 22-02 (replaces 18-04)

 - apply for the Albert Shanker Grant.

 Each eligible teacher’s sponsoring school district shall be eligible to receive a direct reimbursement from the department in an amount up to $500 to cover the cost of supportive services, which may include the cost of hiring a substitute teacher for up to three days or the duration of such eligible teacher’s approval leave, whichever is less.
-To qualify for such a reimbursement, a sponsoring school district must submit a form.
-The form and link will be posted on March 1, 2018 on a secure portal.
-The reimbursement submission period will be from April 1 - June 30, 2018.
+To qualify for such a reimbursement, a sponsoring school district may find information and the required documentation to submit on the NYS Albert Shanker grant webpage.

 Certificate Renewal/Maintenance of Certification

 As of 2017, NBCTs who wish to renew must complete a Maintenance of Certification (MOC) prior to the expiration date of the certificate at five (5) year intervals and can only renew certification in the original certificate area.
 Work on the MOC may begin as early as year 2 of the current certification period.
-Prior to 2016 National Board Certification was issued for a period of ten years and is renewable through the National Board Profile of Professional Growth process.
-That fee is $1,250.00 and the Profile of Professional Growth process is open only to ten (10) year certificate holders.
-As of 2017 NBCT’s who wish to renew must complete a Maintenance of Certification (MOC) prior to the expiration date of the certificate at five (5) year intervals and can only renew certification in the original certificate area.
-Work on the Maintenance of Certification may begin as early as year 2 of the current certification period.
+Prior to 2016, National Board Certification was issued for a period of ten years and was renewable through the National Board Profile of Professional Growth process.
 Beginning in 2021, all NBCT’s will also transfer to the MOC process as their certificates expire.
-The MOC fee is $475.00.
-See www.boardcertifiedteachers.org/maintenanceof-certification.
+The MOC fee is $495.00 for each attempt.

 The Maintenance of Certification is evaluated by two independent NBCTs who holistically evaluate the component and reflection as a single entity.
-Based on the entire body of evidence submitted, the evaluating NBCTs render a single decision – to renew or not renew – using criteria specified in the rubric for renewal certification.
-The rubric (identical for all candidates) regardless of certificate area can be found online at: http://www.nbpts.org/sites/default/files/documents/certificates/Renewal/PPG_2013__Final.pdf.
+Based on the entire body of evidence submitted, the evaluating NBCTs render a single decision—to renew or not renew—using criteria specified in the rubric for renewal certification.
+The criteria, identical for all candidates regardless of certificate area, can be found online here.
+According to NBPTS, "We expect that over 90% of NBCTs will successfully demonstrate they are maintaining certification based on success rates from Renewal, the basis of MOC."

 Related Programs and Supports